 - System Redundancy – with Cisco you can run CallManagers in parallel and thus should not suffer any down time if one fails.
 The Switchvox does not have this capability: you can run multiple Switchvoxes but they power their own phones.
 The redundancy solution is to have a cold spare which you can load up the full appliance image and be back online in less than 30 minutes.
 Also, the top-end appliance has RAID and dual power supplies.

 - Phones – the Digium phones themselves are actually pretty good but the LCD display is of poorer quality when compared to the Cisco (more glare) and smaller in size.
 Otherwise they are darn good.
-You can use other phones – Polycom and Cisco – but you lose some features and they do not integrate with the Switchboard web interface.
+You can use other phones – Polycom and Cisco – but you lose some features: paging over phone, HD voice for internal calls, distinctive ringing, custom logo on idle screen.

 With a good VAR and SIP provider you really cannot go wrong with the Digium solution.
 By the way, a great provider is Freeway Communications in LA – top notch.